 More Physical Symptoms of Fight or Flight

 Other reactions may occur when your fight or flight (SNS) system is active as well.
-For example, your SNS can:
+What is a physiological response?
+Basically a physical reaction to the situation.
+What are some physiological responses, your SNS can trigger:

 Let’s look at another example.